About Chimpanzee trekking in Budongo Forest reserve

 Boat ride along the Nile River; adventure discovery above Murchison Falls

-Sambiya River Lodge has zip lining.
+Sambiya River Lodge has zip-lining.

 Touring Bokwe Community near Kichumbanyobo Gate